 Are you able to retain knowledge from class?
 If you’re suffering from an informational overload in terms of technical information, nomenclature, or concepts/ideas, you are most likely trying to take in too much too quickly.
 Of course, we have to factor in the teaching style and academy approach.
 However, if you’ve been doing great, and are now finding it more difficult to cope with the information, it is perhaps down to you spending too much time on the mats.
 Especially if you notice you learn less by spending more hours in the gym, as opposed to before.

 As expected, if you can’t process information, you won’t be able to add to your game and progress in Jiu-Jitsu.
-Progress stalling doesn’t always have to do with BJJ overtraining, though, However, when ti ties in with other things you notice here, like trouble retailing information, the physical, mental and emotional aspect s of it, you can be sure you’ve crossed the point of diminishing returns.
+Progress stalling doesn’t always have to do with BJJ overtraining, though, However, when it ties in with other things you notice here, like trouble retailing information, the physical, mental and emotional aspect s of it, you can be sure you’ve crossed the point of diminishing returns.

 Aches And Pains

 Remember how you felt when you started training Brazilian Jiu-Jitsu?
-Moreover, all you competitors out there, do you remember how that first competition felt?
+Moreover, all your competitors out there, do you remember how that first competition felt?
 Well, if you’re experiencing similar aches and pains of unknown original across your body, without any apparent reason, you can chalk it up to overtraining.
 Even more so, if you’re feeling like that on days off, or during your day when you’re not training, you can safely assume you need a break.

 Something that clearly going to change when you do too much Jiu-Jitsu will be your mood.
 Getting cranky, annoyed at teammates, letting your ego emerge during rolls, getting angry about moves not working, failing at escapes because you’re not thinking about what you’re doing, etc. are all things that indicate you need a break.
 While we might have a bad day on the mat from time to time, the goal is to have fun and feel great about it while we’re training.
 Having mood swings, and or anything of the symptoms above just means you need to consider overtraining as the cause.